connecting

 “It’s uncanny how well you time these gatherings.
 That was so valuable at a time when we are running out of time.
 Thank you, thank you, thank you.”

-–Senior level participant of a Project Starling dialogue
+–Senior level participant of a Starling Institute dialogue